-IDE Extensions (VS Code, Cursor & Antigravity)
+IDE Extensions (VS Code, Cursor, Claude, Windsurf & Antigravity)

 Emuluxe brings the hardware foundry directly into your coding environment.
 Our extensions are designed to eliminate context switching by providing a real-time, high-fidelity mobile preview alongside your source code.